 Read, watch, listen, and learn.

 We all progress by learning about each other’s experiences and histories.
-Educate yourself by listening to podcasts like “Asian America: the Ken Fong Podcast” and “Asian Enough” by the LA Times, or watching documentaries like “Asian Americans.”
+Educate yourself by listening to podcasts like “Asian America: the Ken Fong Podcast,” Self Evident: Asian America's Stories, and “Asian Enough” by the LA Times.
+You can also watch documentaries like “Asian Americans.”